phsab/100-days-of-code/log.md

 ### Day 22: January 28, 2019

-**Today's Progress**: Finished @freecodecamp JS OOP chapter.
-Not satisfied with their explanation on this subject, decided to continue with MDN and Scotch.io for this part of the coding challenge.
+**Today's Progress**: Watched a very useful instruction from @moshhamedani on OOP JS (https://youtu.be/PFmuCDHHpwk), things are much clearer now.
+And yes, JS OOP is not the same as Python OOP.
+I just have to forget these concepts when coding JS.

 **Thoughts:** https://youtu.be/PFmuCDHHpwk